• Disease Overview

 Treatment

-To prevent progression of edema or infection, individuals with hereditary lymphedema should avoid long periods of immobility with their legs placed in a downward position at a level lower than the heart (dependent position) and reduce excessive salt intake to decrease fluid retention.
-Special care should be taken to avoid wounds in any affected area due to reduced resistance to infection.
-Certain medications such as calcium channel blocking drugs and non-steroidal anti-inflammatory drugs (NSAIDs) may worsen edema in the legs and the benefits and risks of using these medications should be thoroughly discussed with the patient’s physician.
+To prevent progression of edema, individuals with primary lymphedema are encouraged to live an active lifestyle and avoid long periods of immobility with their legs placed in a downward position at a level lower than the heart (dependent position) and reduce excessive salt intake to reduce flid retention.
+Body mass index (BMI) predicts morbidity and obese individuals with primary lymphedema are more likely to suffer infections, have larger extremities and experience disability.
+Calcium channel blocking drugs and non-steroidal anti-inflammatory drugs (NSAIDs) have been known to worsen edema in the lower limbs in the standard population and the benefits and risks of using these medications should be thoroughly discussed with a physician.
+Diuretics are of limited use in the treatment of primary lymphedema, except in individuals with systemic conditions that contribute to edema.

-There are currently no available gene therapies or medications approved by the U.S. Food and Drug Administration (FDA) to treat hereditary lymphedema.
+There are currently no available gene therapies or medications approved by the U.S. Food and Drug Administration (FDA) to treat non-syndromic, periphery-dominate primary lymphedema.

-Genetic counseling and testing may benefit individuals with hereditary lymphedema and their families.
+Genetic counseling and testing may benefit individuals with primary lymphedema and their families.

 • < Previous section